-Cloth ISBN: 9781503603660
+Hardcover ISBN: 9781503603660

 Paperback ISBN: 9781503609747

 Colonialism might seem like a thing of the past, but this book shows that the historic appropriation of land, bodies, and natural resources is mirrored today in this new era of pervasive datafication.
 Apps, platforms, and smart objects capture and translate our lives into data, and then extract information that is fed into capitalist enterprises and sold back to us.
-The authors argue that this development foreshadows the creation of a new social order emerging globally—one that must be challenged.
-Confronting the alarming degree of surveillance already ceded, they offer a stirring call to decolonize the internet and emancipate our desire for connection.
+The authors argue that this development foreshadows the creation of a new social order emerging globally—and it must be challenged.
+Confronting the alarming degree of surveillance already tolerated, they offer a stirring call to decolonize the internet and emancipate our desire for connection.

 About the authors

 Nick Couldry is Professor of Media, Communications and Social Theory at the London School of Economics and Political Science.

 Ulises A. Mejias is Associate Professor of Communication Studies and Director of the Institute for Global Engagement at the State University of New York, College at Oswego.

 "A profound exploration of how the ceaseless extraction of information about our intimate lives is remaking both global markets and our very selves.
 The Costs of Connection represents an enormous step forward in our collective understanding of capitalism's current stage, a stage in which the final colonial input is the raw data of human life.
 Challenging, urgent, and bracingly original."

 —Naomi Klein, Gloria Steinem Chair of Media, Culture, and Feminist Studies, Rutgers University

 "A provocative tour-de-force.
 A powerful interrogation of the power of data in our networked age.
 Through an enchanting critique of different aspects of our data soaked society, Nick Couldry and Ulises A. Mejias invite the reader to reconsider their assumptions about the moral, political, and economic order that makes data-driven technologies possible."